top of page

 • Often protects children from adult conflict by resolving issues respectfully.

-• Can strengthen each child’s sense of safety, belonging, and security.
+• Can strengthen a child’s sense of safety, belonging, and security.

 • Models calm problem-solving and respectful communication.

-• Reinforces children are loved and supported, regardless the family shape.
+• Reinforces children are loved and supported, regardless of family shape.

-• Child-focused mediation keeps responsibility for decisions with parents, while ensuring children's needs remain central.
+• Keeps responsibility for decisions with parents while ensuring children's needs remain central.

 bottom of page